CBSE Class 12, Unit-4: d-Block Elements Notes

 General characteristics of Transition Elements:

-Physical Properties:1.
-All are metals.
+1. All transition elements are metals.

 2. All are malleable and ductile except mercury (liquid).